Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 Are there any side effects?

 You might experience side effects with your treatment.
-Tell your doctor if you are concerned about possible side effects.
-A reduction in dose or change to another NSAID may decrease the side effects so that you can continue to take the treatment.
+Tell your doctor if you notice side effects that you think are caused by this medicine.

 Most common possible side effects:

 - The most common side effects are gastrointestinal and may include nausea (feeling sick), vomiting, diarrhoea, constipation, heartburn and stomach pain or cramps.

 - Other common side effects of NSAIDs include dizziness, lightheadedness, tiredness, headache, ringing in the ears (tinnitis) and increased blood pressure (see Precautions).

 - NSAIDs can make heart failure or kidney failure worse.
 Fluid retention can lead to weight gain or swelling of ankles or legs.
 Kidney failure is more likely if you are also taking fluid tablets and certain blood pressure tablets (see Precautions).

 - Stomach or duodenal ulcers: If you develop severe stomach pains, pass blood or black stools, or vomit blood, stop taking the medicine immediately.
 You should see your doctor as soon as possible or go to the nearest emergency department.

 The risk of ulcers is higher if:

 – you are older than 65 years